The current standard funding levels guaranteed for PhD students at SIO are:

 - Disbursements (travel and other personal reimbursement)

-If part of your stipend or salary is supported by a GSR appointment, you may need to submit timesheets.
+If part of your salary is supported by a Graduate Student Researcher (GSR) appointment, you may need to submit timesheets.
 Policies, procedures, and due dates vary by research division.
 Please contact the HR/Payroll representative within your business division with any questions.

 All stipend payments (fellowship, traineeship, scholarship) are considered taxable income except any amount used on course related expenses.
 However, income tax is not withheld from these payments.
 A Graduate Appointment Letter is issued by the Graduate Division as proof of stipend payments for tax withholding purposes.
 You may access your Graduate Appointment Letter(s) here.
 Although you will not receive a W-2 or 1099 Form for your stipend payments, you must report this income on your tax return.